biolab/orange3/doc/modules/classification.svm.rst

     a parameter to control the number of support vectors;
 - :obj:`Orange.classification.svm.SVRLearner`, a general learner for support vector regression;
-- :obj:`Orange.classification.svm.NuSVRLearner`, which similar to `NuSVMLearner`
+- :obj:`Orange.classification.svm.NuSVRLearner`, which is similar to
-    for regression;
+    `NuSVMLearner` for regression;
 - :obj:`Orange.classification.svm.OneClassSVMLearner`, unsupervised learner
     useful for novelty and outlier detection.